nrginger/test-service-for-caila/README.md

 4. On the image description page, select *Create service*.
 Provide the service name and leave the other settings at their defaults.
 5. You should now see your service in the *Services* tab.
 Go to its details page and select *Diagnostics*.
 6. Select *Add instance*.
 Wait for the instance to start (the status indicator should turn from yellow to green).
-7. Go to the *Testing* and try sending a request with a JSON body like `{"name": "John Doe"}`.
+7. Go to the *Testing* and try sending a request with a JSON body like '{
+  "text": "Pushkin was born into the Russian nobility in Moscow.
+His father, Sergey Lvovich Pushkin, belonged to an old noble family.
+One of his maternal great-grandfathers was Major-General Abram Petrovich Gannibal, a nobleman of African origin who was kidnapped from his homeland by the Ottomans, then freed by the Russian Emperor and raised in the Emperor's court household as his godson."
+}'.

+If you see response
+`{
+  "person_names": [
+    "Pushkin",
+    "Sergey Lvovich Pushkin",
+    "MajorGeneral Abram Petrovich Gannibal"
+  ]
+}`

-If you see `{"response": "Hello, John Doe!"}` in the output, congratulations!
+in the output, congratulations!
 Your service is up and running.

+{% note %}

+If your service is not working try deleting and iserting spaces after dots manually or improve preprocessing of the text in [`main.py`](./src/main.py).
+Also note, that there is a limit of the query size: 1000 characters.

+{% endnote %}

 If you would like to learn more about Caila, check out our official [documentation](https://docs.caila.io/).